Seven Ways for Synagogues to Use This Joyous Soul

 Conversion classes – This Joyous Soul offers a fresh approach to our classic prayers, making the concepts and the language more open and familiar to those who are stepping into their Jewish hearts, souls and voices of prayer.
 Use this volume in conversion classes.

-Combine with This Grateful Heart – This Grateful Heart – the predecessor volume to This Joyous Soul – includes prayers and readings for Shabbat and holidays that compliment the pieces found in This Joyous Soul.
+Combine with This Grateful Heart – This Grateful Heart – the predecessor volume to This Joyous Soul – includes prayers and readings for Shabbat and holidays that complement the pieces found in This Joyous Soul.
 Use a combination of both books in worship and teaching.